-Entering standard enables triggered RIP; the IOLINK will only send RIP messages over the link to this remote site when the routing information has actually changed.
+Entering "standard" enables triggered RIP; the IOLINK router will only send RIP messages over the link to this remote site when the routing information has actually changed.

-Entering link_up_only enables triggered RIP; the IOLINK will only send RIP messages over the link to this remote site when the routing information has actually changed and the link is currently up.
+Entering "link\up\only" enables triggered RIP; the IOLINK router will only send RIP messages over the link to this remote site when the routing information has actually changed and the link is currently up.
 If the link is down due to suspension, the routing information will be queued and then sent the next time the link is brought up for user data.

 When triggered RIP is enabled, if the remote site router refuses to negotiate triggered RIP on the initial connection, this router will attempt to negotiate triggered RIP for 5 minutes.
-During the 5 minutes, this router will use normal RIP and SAP.
-If triggered RIP has not been negotiated after the 5 minutes, this router will fall back to using normal RIP and SAP.
+During the 5 minutes, this router will use normal RIP.
+If triggered RIP has not been negotiated after the 5 minutes, this router will fall back to using normal RIP.

-Choices: disabled, standard, link_up_only
+Choices: disabled, standard, link\up\only

-Considerations: If you are running spoofing with Triggered RIP, both routers must be set to Triggered RIP link_up_only.
-The IOLINK will automatically configure to this setting but the remote partner router should be checked to make certain that it is correctly configured.
+Considerations: If you are running spoofing with Triggered RIP, both routers must be set to Triggered RIP "link\up\only".
+The IOLINK-520 and IOLINK-PRO will automatically configure to this setting but the remote partner router should be checked to make certain that it is correctly configured.